FROM SETTLEMENT TO THE SET

 THE COALITION

 A table of engaged strategic partners working together to implement The Set Transformation Plan projects, initiatives and vision.
-The mission of The Coalition is to advance redevelopment to improve the economic, social and cultural future of the West Atlantic Community.
+The mission of The Coalition is to advance redevelopment to improve the economic, social and cultural future of The Set Community.

 The Set Neighborhood Alliance

 A civic association of the subdivided blocks that make up the The Set neighborhood.
-Established in 1997, The Alliance focuses on civic engagement, resident leadership development, voting and voter engagement, community education and public policy to support The Set and the vision for the community as identified in The Set Transformation Plan.
+Established in 1997, The Alliance focuses on resident engagement, leadership development, education, and communications to support The Set and the vision for the community as identified in The Set Transformation Plan.

 The Set